nullikacademy/custom-lobechat/contributing/Basic/Feature-Development.md

-# Complete Guide to OpenGPT Feature Development
+# Complete Guide to LobeChat Feature Development

-This document aims to guide developers on how to develop a complete feature requirement in OpenGPT.
+This document aims to guide developers on how to develop a complete feature requirement in LobeChat.

 We will use the implementation of sessionGroup as an example: [✨ feat: add session group manager](https://github.com/lobehub/lobe-chat/pull/1055), and explain the complete implementation process through the following six main sections: